gdude2002/Training/README.md

 If you have GitHub, feel free to create issues and comments, or fork this repo and create pull requests to suggest better solutions to the exercises.

+Oh, and remember: **Don't copy that floppy!** If you're doing homework, you should still come up with your own answers!
+Don't directly copy my work, instead use it to give yourself an idea of what to do to solve your specific problem.